 - Bicarbonate of soda / baking soda: is the leavening agent used to make the cookie dough rise as it bakes.
 Make sure your bicarbonate of soda is in date before using.

 - Can I use baking powder instead?
-No, that is not recommended.
+No, I do not recommend it.

-- Water: will be used to melt the baking soda to create a slurry.
+- Water: dissolved into the baking soda to create a slurry.